zhiyuns/UniBrain/README.md

 ## Evaluation

+Use your own trained model or download our [checkpoints](https://huggingface.co/Astrostellar/UniBrain) and place them in the 'results' folder.
 Run evaluation from the UniBrain repository root:

 ### 1. Modality Imputation

 Use `--task generation` to evaluate MRI modality imputation.
-Provide one or more input modalities and one or more target modalities:
+Provide one/multiple input modalities and one/multiple target modalities:

 ```bash
 python evaluate_metrics.py \